Pyramid-Systems-Inc/TidyTop/Migration_Implementation_Plan.md

 ## Recommended Option: Cross-Platform Desktop Application

 After analyzing your current Visual Basic .NET desktop organizer application, I recommend migrating to a **Cross-Platform Desktop Application** using .NET 8 with Avalonia UI framework.
-This option provides the best balance of modern features while preserving the desktop application experience your users expect.
+This option provides the best balance of modern features while transforming your application into a Fences-style desktop organization tool.

 ### Why This Option is Best for Your Application

-1. **Preserves Desktop Experience**: Your application is fundamentally a desktop organizer that manages file shortcuts - a use case that works best as a native desktop application.
+1. **Desktop Overlay Capabilities**: Avalonia UI provides the ability to create transparent overlay windows that can sit on the desktop, which is essential for a Fences-style application that organizes desktop icons.

 2. **Cross-Platform Support**: Avalonia UI allows your application to run on Windows, macOS, and Linux without code changes, expanding your potential user base.